CntoDev/discord-owlbot/README.md

 ## Installation guide

 Owlbot is available as [a Docker image](https://hub.docker.com/repository/docker/cntoarma/owlbot/general), published on CNTO's DockerHub registry.
+Two versions are currently maintained: `dev` for development environments and `latest` for production environments.

 ### 1. Create a Discord application from the Discord Developer Portal